-The general nodes get their own separate blockchain to run, and before any node can request for a transaction they must first be verified.
-Additionally here you have two options: either trust all members of this network or choose not too which leaves open room for frauds within the system as well!
+The general nodes get their separate blockchain to run, and before any node can request a transaction, they must first be verified.
+Additionally, here you have two options: either trust all members of this network or choose not to, leaving room for fraud within the system!

 Proof of Activity

-The process in which miners pre-mine a block template and then validate it with their stake, creating an incentive for them not only to mine but also keep the network secure.
+The process in which miners pre-mine a block template and then validate it with their stake incentivizes them to mine and keep the network secure.

 Proof of Authority

 Here, the nodes participating in consensus will stake their reputation.
-Basically, the validating nodes are selected based on their true identities.
-Additionally, the validators have to invest money and their reputation to earn their place on the platform.
+The validating nodes are selected based on their true identities.
+Additionally, the validators must invest money and importance to earn their place on the platform.